Skip to content

 Kelley has been involved with the Lone Star Bleeding Disorders Foundation since her son’s hemophilia diagnosis in 2000.
 She became involved with the First Step program helping newly diagnosed families and served on the board as a trustee.
 Kelley graduated from Texas A&M University with a psychology degree then became a nurse as a second career.
 She is married to Ryan and they have a blended family of five children.
 She is excited to be back involved with the bleeding disorder community.

-We are excited to welcome Tara Kosh to our staff as Development Manager!
+We are excited to welcome Tara Stillman to our staff as Development Manager!
 More to come on Tara soon!

 Board of Directors